azl397985856/ltcrm-components/README.md

   framework for developing our components isolating from our app.
 ## Introduction
-for one thing, you can develope your components here by collaborating your workmates. for another, any component you make can be published as a independent unit . when you have deved one components, you can delpoy it to npm just by run npm publish.
+Why to build this?
+For one thing, you can develope your components here by collaborating your workmates.
+Anyone can share his or her code.For another, any component you maked can be published as a independent unit . when you have deved one component, you can delpoy it to npm just by running npm publish shell.

 ### Usage